Knowledge Problems in Protocol Analysis: Extending the Notion of Subterm Convergent: Preliminaries

-A convergent \emph{term rewrite system} (TRS) $R$ is said to be {\em subterm convergent} if for any $l \rightarrow r \in R$, $r$ is either a strict subterm of $l$ or a constant.
+A rewrite rule is said to be {\em subterm} if its right-hand side is either a strict subterm of its left-hand side or a constant.
+A TRS $R$ is {\em subterm} if any rule in $R$ is subterm.
+A TRS $R$ is said to be {\em subterm convergent} if it is both convergent and subterm.
 An equational theory, $E$, is {\em subterm convergent} if it is presented by a subterm convergent TRS.
 That is, there exists a subterm convergent TRS, $R$, such that $=_E$ and $=_R$ coincide.
 By a slight abuse of notation, the equational theory of $R$, given by $\{ l = r ~|~ l \rightarrow r \in R \}$, may also be denoted by $R$.
 The \emph{size} of a TRS $R$ is defined as

 where $ar(R)$ is the maximal arity of any function symbol occurring in $R$.